 You know the importance of a good flavored oil base.
 Most recipes in the world start with a sauté of onions or garlic (or both).
 This is done to infuse the oil with flavors which will then coat the rest of the ingredients.

 In Italy we decided that it was not enough, so we added carrot and celery.
-The carrot adds the sweetness and the celery the aroma.
-All 3 together become one, with a new incredible flavor that goes well with anything.
+The carrot adds the sweetness and the celery adds the aroma.
+All 3 together become one, with a new incredible flavor that goes well with everything.

 It's not a coincidence that these 3 ingredients are also the main ingredients for vegetable stock.
 What we do practically is: instead of infusing water with onions, carrots, and celery to make the stock, we put them finely chopped directly in the pot with the other ingredients so we have a concentrated stock flavor.